-WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes in parts of Allamuchy Township, Hackettstown and Independence Township tonight.
+WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes tonight, weather permitting, in parts of Alpha Borough, Phillipsburg, and Pohatcong Township.

 The following areas are scheduled to be treated: